Artificial Intelligence Taking Jobs Nurtures Demand for New Skills

 In the healthcare industry, AI can be successfully used to perform administrative tasks and assist in clinical trials.
 A most recent innovative application of AI in the niche has been announced by Estonian pioneers.
 They promise to implement AI that will conduct health monitoring based on personalized settings and tell people when to see a doctor.
 The solution will provide users with plenty of options to consider and will assist doctors in managing the patient flow more efficiently.

 AI isn’t doing to replace medical professionals.
 Instead, it can solve the problem of labor shortage in healthcare.
 The gap is predicted to grow, as Accenture puts it, but AI could meet the demand by 20%.
 These capabilities should be leveraged to attain better results.

 Such giants as Amazon and Accenture allocate many hours and funding to retrain their employees without laying them off.
 The leaders assure that technologies are developed to work hand-in-hand with humans and augment the activities, for instance, support 24/7 processes, facilitate working with BI, provide humans with plenty of options to make informed decisions, process massive volumes of data, and perform other repetitive tasks that don’t require, say, human intelligence, creativity, and communication skills.

 Artificial intelligence’s impact on jobs is going to trigger the emergence of unusual areas of specialization and change the nature of jobs.
 The tech-driven transformation causes shifting the focus from traditional sets of skills to new sought-after competencies.
-Business leaders will need a tech-savvy workforce as well as the assistance of AI consulting services providers to help with AI solution implementation and related training.
+Business leaders will need a tech-savvy workforce as well as the assistance of AI consulting companies and PEO services providers to help with AI solution implementation and related training.
 Such an approach can contribute a lot to retraining programs, redesigning tasks, and putting more emphasis on talent acquisition and retention.